Some days, I get a little closer to that feeling—being connected, or embedded, like I’m part of it all again, like I’m home.

 But most days, I’m not so sure.
 On most days, I wonder how everything got like this; how we let everything get like this.
-Whether as individuals or as a species, how did we get so lost?
-How have we let things get so out of control?
+Whether individually or as a species, how did we get so lost?
+How did we let things get so out of control?
 Perhaps it’s all beyond our control now, turned into a self-perpetuating system of sorts; a cycle that is vicious in its own right.
-Once the ball was dropped centuries (or millennia) ago, it has just kept rolling, accelerating towards a future that is neither known nor rightly considered.
+Once the ball was dropped centuries (or millennia) ago, it just kept rolling, accelerating towards a future that is neither known nor rightly considered.
 Maybe it will fall, maybe it will stop.
 Maybe, one day, this will all end, and the loop will close.

 Take an orca out of the ocean and place it in an aquarium, and you run the risk of increased anxiety and aggression.
 Take a human out of nature and place it in this mess, and the results are similar.
 Our psychopathology to their dorsal fin collapse, fences and cages change us all.

 I’m not sure what freedom is anymore.
 I’m not sure that any of us really know.
-That’s a difficult reality to process, but an increasingly apparent one nonetheless.
-What is real is now lost, experienced mainly in our thoughts and dreams, as if there are versions or abstractions of reality that are at odds with one another.
+That’s a difficult reality to consider, but an increasingly apparent one nonetheless.
+What is real is now lost, experienced mainly in our thoughts and dreams, as if there are versions and abstractions of reality that are at odds with one another.
 But what is real is simply outside of it all—beyond the perimeter, beyond the bars and fences—and we long for it.
 If we could hold it again, we would surely all agree.
 We would surely be different.

 In my day-to-day, I push through it.
 You push through it, too.
 We weren’t given much of a choice, after all.
 We were born into this, and the cycle is as vicious as ever…